-THE LOGICAL THEORY OF PLANE GEOMETRY consists of first principles followed by propositions.
-There are two kinds of propositions: theorems and problems.
+THE LOGICAL THEORY OF PLANE GEOMETRY consists of first principles followed by propositions, of which there are two kinds: theorems and problems.
 A theorem proposes a statement to prove.
 A problem proposes a task to accomplish.

 Our first proposition is a problem: On a given straight line AB we will be asked to draw an equilateral triangle.
 It is not difficult.

 Place the point of the compass at the point A; adjust the compass so that the pencil is at the point B; and draw an arc.
 Next, with the same compass setting, place the point at B and draw an arc, letting it intersect the first at C. Upon drawing the straight lines CA, CB, the triangle will be equiangular.

 In the formal proof below, we must do three things:

 This and all the formal proofs are exercises in rhetoric, which is the art of using language as a means of persuasion.

 To minimize scrolling, we will repeat the figures.